Student FAQ

 The subject matter requires you to focus, practice and remember.
 Before it will allow you to progress to the next quiz, the program requires you to earn 90% or more on each quiz, and 80% or more on each of the periodic review quizzes.
 If you earn less than 90 percent, you must repeat the quiz until you earn 90 percent.

 Some "review" quizzes become available only after you finish the prerequisite quizzes.
-These review quizzes provide a sample of the items you have just practiced, and you must earn a score of 80 percent.
+These review quizzes cover a sample of the items you have just practiced, and to earn credit on it, you must earn a score of 80 percent on a review quiz.

 Why are there short essays on some topics?